Castlevania II: Blood, Sweat, and Code

 A similar thought process has gone into Blood, Sweat, and Code.
-While there weren't a ton of glitches that compromised the game experience (and those glitches that are in the game are minor and generally help to speed up the gameplay), the randomize does have features that can help ease the diffculty of the play experience.
+While there weren't a ton of glitches that compromised the game experience (and those glitches that are in the game are minor and generally help to speed up the game play), the randomizer does have features that can help ease the difficulty of the play experience.
 You can randomize enemy health to be easier to manage, guarantee heart drops from enemies, and just make everything smoother to get through, start to finish.

 One other neat feature is a different skin or the game.
-Titled "Rondo of Burb", this option reskins the game with a different color palette, something a little moodier and (in my opinion) a touch more gothic.
+Titled "Rondo of Burb", this option re-skins the game with a different color palette, something a little moodier and (in my opinion) a touch more Gothic.
 And, like many other randos, there's also the option to change out Simon's sprite for other characters (like the expected Samus Aran sprite, for example).
-Blood, Sweat, and Code is a solid work of a group of dedicated fans that adds new live to the classic NES title.
-WHether you're a fan or the original title or not, I recommend giving this randomizer a chance -- with all the fixes and balancing options, it might just make you a fan.
+Blood, Sweat, and Code is a solid work of a group of dedicated fans that adds new life to the classic NES title.
+Whether you're a fan or the original title or not, I recommend giving this randomizer a chance -- with all the fixes and balancing options, it might just make you a fan.

 Do note that Blood, Sweat, and Code is not the only Castlevania II randomizer.
 There is also Castlevania II: Deadly Curse, an item randomizer released back in 2017.
 Sadly, that rando doesn't seem to have regular support for it, so who knows how functional it really is.
-THat does make Blood, Sweat, and Code the definiative randomizer for the game, so it's a good thing the rando is so solid.
+That does make Blood, Sweat, and Code the definitive randomizer for the game, so it's a good thing the rando is so good.
 A real, solid work that any fan should explore.